Levonantradol: Side effects

 The side effects for Levonantradol include ptosis, sedation, and ataxia in non-human primates.
 In rodents, the symptoms include dysphoria, memory impairment, motor incoordination, reduced concentration, and disorientation.
 Levonantradol also decreases startle response.
 In humans, side effects include dry mouth, drowsiness, dizziness, altered perception, mild sedation, and lack of concentration.
 It can cause an increase in heart rate and decrease in blood pressure.
 Euphoric symptoms rarely occurred in subjects.

 Synthesis

 Dane salt formation between 3,5-dimethoxyaniline and ethyl acetoacetate followed by borohydrate reduction gives synthon 1.
 The amino group is protected by rxn with ethyl chloroformate, the ester group is saponified, and then cyclodehydration with polyphosphoric acid leads to the dihydroquinoline ring system (2).
 Deblocking with HBr is followed by etherification of the nonchelated phenolic hydroxyl gives 3.
 Treatment with NaH and ethyl formate results in both N-formylation and C-formylation of the active methylene to give 4.
 Michael addition of methyl vinyl ketone (MVP) followed by successive base treatments to remove the activating C-formyl group and then to complete the Robinson annulation to give 5.
 Lithium in liquid ammonia reduces the olefinic linkage and successive acetylation and sodium borohydrate reductions complete the synthesis of nantradol (6).

+Related compounds

+Numerous other compounds similar to levonantradol were also developed at the same time, including CP 42,096, CP 47,497, CP 55,940 and CP 55,244.
+The desacetyl derivative of levonantradol (DALN or CP 54,939) and its N-methyl derivative, as well as the tetracyclic analogue all have similar activity to levonantradol itself.